 The last thing you want to do is find the perfect home and find out you’re not qualified.
 Get pre-approved for a mortgage amount.
 Even if you don’t use that lender, you’ll have a baseline figure.

 We also recommend not maxing out your limit, as you never know what other surprises may come up!
 You also never want to be in a tight position.

 2. Get to Know the Local Area

 Next, before you get too committed to a house, make sure you enjoy the local area.
-This is one of the most important tips for buying a beach house.
-A perfect house is nothing if you hate the town or neighborhood it’s in.
+This is one of the most essential tips for buying a beach house.
+A perfect home is nothing if you hate its town or neighborhood.

 Not all stretches of beach are created equally.
 Make sure the beach property is on an appealing segment of the beach.
 This also means knowing what that beach looks like all year round.

 For example, do you know the difference between Myrtle Beach and North Myrtle Beach?
 If not, check out this helpful article for more information.